fathership/fathership/README.md

-- 👋 Hi, I’m @fathership
+- 👋 Hi, I’m Aydincan @fathership
 - 👀 I’m interested in iOS development
-- 🌱 I’m currently learning Swift
+- 🌱 I’m currently learning Swift & SwiftUI
 - 💞️ I’m looking to collaborate on iOS projects
 - 📫 How to reach me ataberk[at]gmail